 Benefits of m-commerce for shop owners

+- Better customer experience and faster purchases.
 Compared to mobile websites, apps have 1,5 times faster data and search results loading time.
 As there is no need to pull data from a server, customers can browse and purchase products faster, and this is just a part of the smooth user experience that mobile shopping offers to customers.

 People mostly appreciate speed and simplicity and want to finish their tasks quickly and without obstacles.
 Creating a fast and convenient mobile app makes the overall buying process much more comfortable and faster.
 Making it interactive and adding some exclusive content (coupons, discount notifications, etc.) ensures a user experience that will keep shoppers happy.